sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/build_map_rule.md

 ## Overview

-A BuildMap rule is used to manipulate the raw input data (provided via the rows and columns in the file) and build a map out of the incoming data.
+This rule manipulates raw input data provided by the rows and columns in a file and builds a map from the incoming data.

 ## Execution

-- **Connector Execution** - This rule executes within the Virtual Appliance and may offer special abilities to perform connector-related functions, and may offer managed connections to sources.
+- **Connector Execution** - This rule executes within the virtual appliance.
+It may offer special abilities to perform connector-related functions, and it may offer managed connections to sources.
-- **Logging** - Logging statements are viewable within the ccg.log on the Virtual Appliance and by SailPoint personnel.
+- **Logging** - Logging statements are viewable within the ccg.log on the virtual appliance, and they are viewable by SailPoint personnel.

 ![Rule Execution](../img/connector_execution.png)